Five stunning Slovakian castle ruins

 LIETAVA CASTLE

-The castle is quite extensive, however, not all areas are open to the public due to ongoing construction work.
-Since 2018, the castle houses a small exhibition and the castle courtyard seems to be used for events such as concerts, as indicated by a small stage.
+The castle, one of the largest in Slovakia, is quite extensive, however not all areas are open to the public due to ongoing construction work.
+It also houses an exhibition hall and a small stage for concerts.

 main courtyard of Lietava Castle encircled by high walls of the living quarters; a gate in the middle leads into the castle; there is a small stage in the lower right corner; Slovakia